-Instead, what I am going to comment on is the fact that a sex offender is being treated like some fallen-from-grace-knight whois totally misunderstood and served his time and is now finally getting to return to his rightful position on the throne of fame, wealth and luxury which he and everyone around him believe he’s totally entitled to and deserving of after the brief hiccup that was his trial and conviction for rape.
+Instead, what I am going to comment on is the fact that we live in a culture in which a sex offender is being treated like some fallen-from-grace-knight who allegedly served his time and is now finally getting to return to his rightful position on the throne of fame, wealth and luxury – which he and everyone around him believe he’s totally entitled to and deserving of after the brief “hiccup” that was his trial and conviction for rape.

+Mike Tyson is untouchable.
 He cannot ever be asked to talk about or even reflect upon his heinous crimes.
-Instead, everyone is working diligently to have his reputation rehabilitated, while his victims remain forgotten and the veracity of their testimonies still questioned to this day.
+Instead, everyone is working diligently to have his reputation rehabilitated, while his victims remain forgotten and the veracity of their testimonies questioned to this day.

-Clearly, in the rape culture we are fostering – from lawmakers who believe that there is such a thing as legitimate rape and the House GOP attempting to redefine rape altogether so as to apparently make it easier for the perpetrators to navigate the murky waters of the legal system after having committed such an act, to rape jokes that signal to and encourage male sexual aggression and support violence against women, to those who believe that a pregnancy resulting from rape is something god intended - it’s the accused, the criminals, and not the victims, we need to look after and give a second chance to, especially when those accused are “legends”, men and famous and especially if the second chance means not actually doing three of the sixty years you were supposed to - which I call a huge second chance – but the return to fame and fortune instead.
+Clearly, in the rape culture we are fostering – from lawmakers who believe that there is such a thing as legitimate rape and the House GOP attempting to redefine rape altogether so as to apparently make it easier for the perpetrators to navigate the murky waters of the legal system after having committed such an act, to rape jokes that signal to and encourage male sexual aggression and support violence against women, to those who believe that a pregnancy resulting from rape is something god intended – it’s the accused, the criminals, and not the victims, who need looking after and given second chances.
+That is especially the case when those accused are “legends” and famous and especially if the second chance means not actually doing three of the sixty years you were supposed to – which I call a huge second chance – but the return to fame and fortune instead.